 According to a study by Oxford University, going vegan is the single biggest way to reduce your impact on the planet (The Guardian, 2019).
-Our current food system causes a variety of environmental problems, including biodiversity loss (through deforestation of woodlands for pasture land), competition for land, water and energy with other industries, and greenhouse gas emissions (Peters et al., 2016).
-The impacts of the dairy and meat industries are well established – meat, dairy and fats account for the greatest land requirements in Westernised countries, which will only increase with demand across China and Indonesia ( Peters et al., 2016; Figure 1).
-The purpose of this essay is not to go through the environmental impacts of these industries, but instead to answer the question: I already don’t eat meat: what else should I be considering when it comes to environmental impacts?
+Our current food system causes biodiversity loss (through deforestation of woodlands for pasture land), competition for land, water and energy with other industries, and greenhouse gas emissions (Peters et al., 2016).
+The impacts of the dairy and meat industries are well established – meat, dairy and fats account for the greatest land requirements in Westernised countries, which will only increase with demand across China and Indonesia (Peters et al., 2016; Figure 1).

 A further study was conducted by Rosi et al. (2017), who looked at the diets of over 150 Italians, identifying themselves as either vegan, ovo-lacto-vegetarian (i.e. a vegetarian who also consumes dairy products and eggs) or omnivores.
 The impacts of these diets were measured in terms of carbon footprint, water footprint and ecological footprint, rather than GHG emissions, which gives a more holistic view into the type of impacts these foods can have.
 Aside from the predictable conclusion that the animal-based diet had higher scores in each environmental index compared with the other two diets, the study also suggests the importance of individual variability.
 For example, some members of the vegan group recorded a higher environmental impact than those of the other two groups as a result of what they were consuming, particularly high proteins and fats.
 Also of note is the amount of food a plant-based dieter consumes – because of the lower energy density of plant-based foods, the higher intake of food compared to vegetarians means that in some cases, there is no environmental benefit of going vegan compared to ovo-lacto-vegetarian (Rosi et al., 2017).
 This study is important as not only does it outline the importance of what kind of food you eat, regardless of diet, but how much you eat of each food.
 This is a vital consideration not only from a health perspective (see Sustainability and veganism I for that) but from an environmental perspective.